 Format the Links So That They Are Easy to Find

-Make sure that the links are easily distinguishable from the text, and instead, avoid they can be clicked by mistake -or worse- not found because perhaps the same color of the text.
+Make sure that the links are easily distinguishable from the text, and instead, avoid them being clicked by mistake -or worse- not found because perhaps the same color of the text.
 The basic settings of the editor you write online probably give you a helping hand, but this does not mean you cannot change them anyway.
-Keep in mind that by now, users have become accustomed to intercepting links, within a text, as in words underlined in blue;
+Keep in mind that by now, users have become accustomed to intercepting links within a text, as in words underlined in blue;

 Use Anchor Text for Internal Links